sikelos13/crypto-finder/README.md

 * Details view with extended information of the coin
 * Line chart with select dropdown for different data sets
 * Zoom in line chart for better visibility on big data sets.
+* More icons suggestions added as footer in order for the user to not navigate back and forth to change coin.

 ### Testing build with